macros/currency.py

 Using macros in hooks

-Macros are expanded inside pre_hook and post_hook strings:
+Macros are expanded inside sql(...) hook entries in pre_hooks and post_hooks:

 # macros/permissions.py